bdantas/notify-send/README.md

 # notify-send
-Ditch your bloated notification daemon

-# Purpose
-Send notifications from shell scripts or the command line
+Send notifications from shell scripts or the command line without a notification server

 # What you need
 0. GNU/Linux operating system and this script